Up to 60% off sofas & mattresses — limited‑time deals.

 Supportive coil-and-gel seat feel Warm-leaning upholstery during long sits

-Wide seating span for stretching out Deep seat can be long for shorter legs
+Wide enough to stretch out Seat depth can be long for shorter legs

 Stable frame feel under heavier use Heavy and bulky to reposition